24 Hours of Le Mans: Engines

 Beginning in 2009, new regulations allowed hybrid vehicles with either KERS or TERS (Kinetic/Thermal Energy Recovery System) setups.
-However, only electrical (i.e., batteries) energy storage was allowed, ruling out flywheel-based energy recovery.
+However, only electrical (i.e., battery) energy storage was allowed, ruling out flywheel-based energy recovery.
 Cars with KERS were allowed to race in 2009 under specific classification rules.
 Since 2010, they have competed for points and the championship.
 In 2012 the first KERS-equipped car won; the Audi R18 e-tron with a flywheel hybrid system by Williams Hybrid Power activated and drove the front wheels.
-This was only allowed in certain zones after the car had accelerated to at least 120 km/h to cancel out the acceleration advantage that four-wheelers could gain out of corners.
+This was only allowed in certain zones after the car had accelerated to at least 120 km/h to cancel out the acceleration advantage that all-wheel-drive cars could gain out of corners.
 In the same year, Toyota also started with a hybrid car, the TS030, which used KERS to power its rear wheels, meaning its usage was not restricted.

 In 2025, the Automobile Club de l’Ouest is planning to introduce a hydrogen-electric prototype class.
 This class will be a one-design class with a chassis provided by Red Bull Advanced Technologies-Oreca and a powertrain supplied by GreenGT.
 The development of the hydrogen fuel cells powering the cars will be left to the teams themselves.
 According to the ACO's president Pierre Fillon, there is also a possibility of the cars being powered by a hydrogen combustion engine.
 The performance of the class is expected to be competitive with the top Hypercar class.
+Toyota unveiled new GR LH2 prototype for Gazoo Racing Europe.